mlippert/vim-dotfiles/README.md

 - [fugitive article][fugitive] : I've read the article, and for now anyway, I don't think I need this plugin.
 - [vim-markdown plugin][vim-markdown]
 - [vim-session plugin][vim-session]
-- [LustyJuggler][lustyjuggler] : it's been recommended to use buffers w/ a plugin like this one rather than tabs.

 ### syntax files ###
 - [vim-javascript][js-syntax-j] by jelera